hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/business_analytics/09_operational_risk_analysis/README.md

 ### Purpose

-Identify products where return frequency and revenue impact
+Identify products where return frequency and revenue impact are misaligned.
-are misaligned (high frequency but low impact, or vice versa).

-This helps separate operational noise
-from financially critical risk.
+This distinction separates operational noise from financially critical risk.

 ### Evidence